Homotopy Theory of linear coalgebras: Model structure on complete algebras

-is a commutative square of differential graded $\mathcal{P}$-cogebras. \end{lemma}
+is a commutative square of differential graded $\operad $-coalgebras. \end{lemma}

-\begin{proof} By construction of $t$ this square is a commutative square of graded $\mathcal{P}$-cogebras.
-Moreover thanks to \cref{lemma:morphismt}, all maps but $t^\dag$ are differential graded maps.
-We deduce that the composite map

-commutes with coderivations and since $C^\dag p$ also commutes with the coderivation and is an epimorphism by \cref{proposition:L-preserve-les-epi}.
-As a consequence $t^\dag$ also commutes with coderivation and the square $S$ is a commutative square of differential graded $\mathcal{P}$-cogebras. \end{proof}
+\begin{proof} By construction of $t$ this square is a commutative square of graded $\operad $-coalgebras.
+Moreover all maps but $\tilde t$ are differential graded maps~[\ref{thm:morphisme_t}].
+We deduce that the composite map $\tilde t \circ \cobaradj \varpi$ commutes with coderivations.
+Since $\cobaradj \varpi$ also commutes with the coderivation and is an epimorphism ~[\ref{rmk:L_preserve_les_epi}], then $\tilde t$ also commutes with coderivation and the square $\thesquares$ is a commutative square of differential graded $\operad$\=/coalgebras. \end{proof}